 She is, perhaps, best-known for her eye for quality fiction that sells well, representing literary icons such as Amy Tan, Maxine Hong Kingston, Lisa See, Nobel Prize-winner Mo Yan, Chitra Divakaruni, Shobha Rao, and Jasmin Darznik, among many others.
 On the mystery/thriller side, she has championed such bestsellers as Diane Mott Davidson, the Queen of the Culinary Mystery.
 And, on the children's front, she is Stellaluna author/illustrator Janell Cannon's proud agent.

-Sandra is also agent to major American historians, including Pulitzer Prize-winners Eric Foner, Steven Hahn, and Leon Litwack, and National Book Award finalist Adrienne Mayor.
-She also proud to represent renowned historian of ideas, Michael Kazin; scholars of the slave trade, the late Ira Berlin and Marcus Rediker; Immigration Studies historian Erika Lee; Jewish Studies historian Steve Ross, Religious Studies historians Steven Prothero, Paula Fredriksen, and Matt Sutton; and feminist historians Elaine May and Marilyn Yalom, as well as LGBTQ historian Lillian Faderman, and more.
+Sandra is also agent to major American historians, including Pulitzer Prize-winners Eric Foner, Steven Hahn, the late Leon Litwack, and National Book Award finalist Adrienne Mayor.
+She is proud to represent renowned historian of ideas, Michael Kazin; scholars of the slave trade, Marcus Rediker, and the late Ira Berlin; Immigration Studies historians Mae Ngai and Erika Lee; historian and BLM activist Barbara Ransby; historian of the “long view” of civilization, Ian Morris; Jewish Studies historian Steve Ross; Religious Studies historians Steven Prothero, Paula Fredriksen, and Matt Sutton; feminist historians Elaine Tyler May and the late Marilyn Yalom, as well as championing Susan Faludi’s Backlash; prize-winning LGBTQ historian Lillian Faderman; dance historian Lynn Garafola, and many more.

-Read On Being Out There: Being a Literary Agent on the West Coast" by Sandra Dijkstra
+Read On Being Out There: Being a Literary Agent on the West Coast by Sandra Dijkstra.